'Drive to Survive' season 5 | Image: Netflix

 The Rivalries

-After a massive season that saw Red Bull’s Max Verstappen secure his second title in succession, the 2023 edition looks to be even juicier.
-The Ferrari duo of Charles Leclerc and Carlos Sainz will be looking to capitalise on last year’s strong start, taking the fight firmly to Verstappen.
+After a massive season that saw Red Bull’s Max Verstappen secure his third title in succession, the 2024 edition looks to be even juicier.
+Ferrari’s Charles Leclerc will be looking to capitalise on last year’s strong start, taking the fight firmly to Verstappen.
 Better still, the open nature of the field isn’t just great for fans, either, it makes for great business.
 When Ferrari is flying, sales go up, broadcast ratings increase and the whole system swells, so it’s as good a time as any for the Italian marque to fire up.
 Elsewhere, however, there are problems.

 Aston Martin driver Fernando Alonso | Image: F1.com